Epiphone Dot Review

 Ease of use

 Some guitarists tend to avoid guitars like the Dot because they mistakenly feel the large body would be awkward to play compared to say a strat.
 The reality is that this is a very comfortable guitar to play.
 The body is quite large but it’s slim at the same time so you don’t feel like you’re playing something like a bulky acoustic.
-Younger children may have problems playing while seated, but for most adults it’s not a problem.
+Younger children may have problems playing while seated, but for most adults, it’s not a problem.

 The neck does feel quite wide in your hands but that also depends on what you’re used to.
 This is a vintage style guitar so you should expect a slightly flattened neck that does feel fatter as you move up the neck.
 As I’m used to and prefer slim necks this did take some getting used to but I can definitely see why many guitarists prefer a fatter neck.

-The action and intonation was quite good and didn’t need any adjustment out of the box.
+The action and intonation were quite good and didn’t need any adjustment out of the box.
 The strings that came with the guitar had the third string wound so if you prefer a lighter set you would need to adjust the intonation on the third string.

 Before I plugged the Dot in I strummed around for a bit to hear the sustain and acoustic tone.
 It resonates very well.
 This is due to the solid block through the center section of the guitar behind the pickups.
 This was designed in the original ES-335 to improve sustain and remove feedback.
 The block used in the Dot is made of maple – same as the body and top piece.
 This all maple body does contribute to the nice acoustic sound produced.